nigiord/webpage-giordano/Raw/pages/cv.md

     Pr.
 Raymond E. Goldstein
     ([Goldstein lab](http://www.damtp.cam.ac.uk/user/gold/), University of Cambridge)*

-    * Led a theoretical study on the evolution towards multicellularity on microalgae
+    * Led a theoretical study about the evolution towards multicellularity in microalgae (Volvocales)

-    * Developed a model of phosphate uptake and growth on Volvocales
+    * Developed a general model of phosphate uptake and growth in microalgae

-    * Explored the role in phosphate storage of the extracellular matrix, especially in changing environments
+    * Explored the role of the extracellular matrix for phosphate storage, especially in changing environments

 Jun.-Jul.
 2010